Nikhilvkadam1/Shooting-Game/README.md

-# 🎯 GHOST PROTOCOL — Anti-Gravity Sniper Game
+# 🎯 Shooting Game — Anti-Gravity Sniper Game

 > **Note:** This project was built as an experiment to try out **Anti-Gravity** (Gemini AI coding assistant) features.
 It serves as a demo/playground for AI-assisted game development.